FELIPE

 ¿Quién es?

-Soy profesor asistente en el ESE Business School, donde también participo del Centro de Gobierno Corporativo y Sociedad.
+Soy profesor asociado en el ESE Business School, donde también soy el subdirector del Centro de Gobierno Corporativo y Sociedad.
 Obtuve mi doctorado en Finanzas en el Stanford Graduate School of Business de Stanford University.
 Antes de incorporarme al ESE, fui profesor asistente por 7 años en la Escuela de Administración de la Pontificia Universidad Católica de Chile.
 Soy también director de una compañía del sector financiero.

 ESTUDIOS